<< Yesterday

 1964 University of Wisconsin standout Rick Reichardt receives the highest bonus ever when he signs with the Angels for $200,000.
 The bidding war for the talented Badger outfielder ultimately led the owners to institute a draft, which started in 1965 when Arizona State University's Rick Monday became the first-ever #1 overall selection.

-1966 Ron Santo is struck in the face by a pitch thrown by Mets' starter Jack Fisher.
-The Cubs third baseman's fractured cheek ends his record consecutive games at the hot corner at 390, but his 27-game hitting streak, one shy of the franchise mark, stays intact with a first-inning single.
+1966 In a game that features hit batters, brushback pitches, and umpire warnings, Ron Santo is struck in the face by a pitch thrown by Mets' starter Jack Fisher.
+The Cubs' third baseman's fractured cheek ends his record consecutive games at the hot corner at 390, but he did extend his hitting streak to 26 games, one shy of Hack Wilson's 1929 franchise mark, with a first-inning single.

 1968 Cardinals right-hander Bob Gibson tosses his fifth consecutive shutout as he blanks the Pirates, 3-0, in the first game of a doubleheader played at Busch Stadium.
 The future Hall of Famer's accomplishment is one shy of the major league mark, set earlier in the month by Don Drysdale of the Dodgers.